akeneo/pim-helpcenter/content/updates/04-2020/2-associations-updates.md

 ::: meta-data type="New" features="Product associations, Productivity" available="mid-April" link-to-doc="../articles/products-associations.html"
 :::

-Until now, when opening the associations screen to associate more product with a product, the label of your product was not visible.
+Until now, when opening the association screen to associate a product with another one, the label of your product was not visible.
 We now display it under the title!
-This way we make sure you never lose track of what you are doing, even when a colleague of yours interrupt you during your work!
+This way we make sure you never lose track of what you are doing, even when a colleague of yours interrupts you during your work!
 ![Context in the associations popin](../img/context-in-associations-popin.png)

 ::: more